-There are many occupations that require a fingerprint clearance card, nursing is one.
-In Arizona, nurses must obtain a fingerprint clearance card in order to practice.
-This is a stringent security measure to ensure it is safe for a nurse to work with the vulnerable public.
+Many occupations require a fingerprint clearance card, and nursing is one.
+In Arizona, nurses must obtain a fingerprint clearance card to practice.
+It is a stringent security measure to ensure it is safe for a nurse to work with the vulnerable public.
 The job of the clearance card is to ensure there is nothing in a nurse’s background that would put someone at risk.

 In Arizona, nurses apply for a fingerprint clearance card by sending in an application to the Fingerprint Division of the Arizona Department of Public Safety (DPS).
-A complete application along with a set of fingerprints helps the DPS to determine if the nurse passes the background check.
+A complete application and a set of fingerprints help the DPS to determine if the nurse passes the background check.

 With no offenses on record, DPS will issue a fingerprint card without a problem.
-However, if the applicant has a criminal offense on state or federal records, the Fingerprint Division will then search for the disposition of the case if it is unclear.
+However, if the applicant has a criminal offense on state or federal records, the Fingerprint Division will search for the disposition of the case if it is unclear.
 A disposition indicates if there has been a dismissal of a case or a conviction.
 The DPS will deny the fingerprint clearance card if there is a conviction.

 Fingerprint Clearance Card Denial and or Suspension

 Recover Record of Fingerprint Clearance Card with a Good Cause Exception

 After denial, the only way to get a fingerprint card is by applying for Good Cause Exception.
 Petitioning might be the best solution if the person feels the conviction is no longer a threat or no longer puts anyone at risk.

 A Good Cause Exception application must include the following: